SPI-Glas 22 Glassy (Vitreous) Carbon, Type GDK Evaporating Dish 350ml

 Glassy carbon is a unique material and exhibits properties entirely different from other forms of carbon with which one already has some high amount of familiarity.
-The glassy carbon dishes offered by SPI Supplies in SPI-Glas 22 Grade are plug-in compatible in many applications where presently only Pt evaporating dishes are being used.
+The evaporating dishes offered by SPI Supplies in SPI-Glas 22 Grade are plug-in compatible in many applications where presently only Pt evaporating dishes are being used.
 Their low economical cost, relative to platinum makes them especially in demand in days of shrinking research budgets.
-The very high density of the product literally prevents many molten materials from spreading on the glassy carbon surface.
-And the high density prevents any of the molten species from leaching into the glassy carbon surface.
+The very high density of the product literally prevents many molten materials from even spreading on the glassy carbon surface.

 - Wall Thickness: 3 mm